PhilomathMac/WarCard/README.md

 ## Attributions

-This was developed using ideas from CodeWithChris's iOS Foundations course.
+This was developed using in CodeWithChris's iOS Foundations course.
 Check out the full course at [https://codewithchris.com/](https://codewithchris.com/)